Updated: March 2022

 Right off of 9N in Crown Point is the Putnam Creek Fishing Access Area.
 After a short walk through some quintessential Adirondack greenery, you'll arrive at the creek for some peaceful fishing.

-Fish off the pier at the Lake Champlain Lighthouse located at the Crown Point Campground across the street from the Crown Point State Historic Site.
+Fish off the pier at the Champlain Memorial Lighthouse located at the Crown Point Campground across the street from the Crown Point State Historic Site.

 At the Port Henry Public Beach is a pier prime for fishing.
 This is an ideal place to catch your dinner and go for a dip at the beach.
 For the kids or kid at heart, there is a playground here too.